blontic/awsc/.amazonq/rules/implementation-preferences.md

 - For EC2 operations: Use DescribeInstances, DescribeSecurityGroups for bastion discovery (with NextToken pagination)
 - For SSO operations: Use ListAccounts, ListAccountRoles (with NextToken pagination)
 - For Secrets operations: Use ListSecrets (with NextToken pagination)
+- For CloudWatch Logs operations: Use DescribeLogGroups, FilterLogEvents (with NextToken pagination)

 ## SSM Operations
 - **External plugin approach**: Use official session-manager-plugin binary